 Jeffrey R. Schott, Esq.Senior Associate Attorney

-Attorney Jeffrey R. Schott joined Scaringi Law in December 2020 and brought his twenty years of experience in employment and labor law, civil rights, patients’ rights and disability law.
+Attorney Jeffrey R. Schott joined Scaringi Law in December 2020 and brought his twenty years of experience in employment and labor law, civil rights, patients’ rights, education, mental health & firearms restoration, and disability law.
 He is based in our Harrisburg Office and represents clients throughout Central Pennsylvania.

-In his civil rights practice, Attorney Schott has handled both plaintiffs’ and defendants’ cases in race, gender, age, and education cases, including Title VII Civil Rights Act claims.
+In his civil rights practice, Attorney Schott has handled both plaintiffs’ and defendants’ cases in race, gender, age, religious discrimination/freedom, and education cases, including Title VII Civil Rights Act claims.
+Attorney Schott is one of the leading attorneys in Pennsylvania in obtaining religious-based exemptions to employer vaccine mandates.

 In his patients’ rights law practice, he assists patients with disabilities and in obtaining medical treatment and in gaining access to clinical trials for critically ill patients, asserting HIPAA (Health Insurance Portability and Accountability Act) claims.